norminton/tenax/docs/README.md

 - [PAM](modules/pam.md)
 - [Capabilities](modules/capabilities.md)

-> **If you understand the module notes, you understand Linux persistence.**
+> **This is the reference you use when you’re deep in an investigation and need to understand exactly what you’re looking at.**

 ---

 ## Supporting Documents

-These documents enhance analysis and improve decision-making, but are secondary to the Analyst Guide and Module Notes.

-### Investigation Principles
+These help you make better decisions while investigating:

 - [Triage Principles](triage-principles.md)
 - [False Positives](false-positives.md)

-Provide:
-- prioritization strategy
-- false positive reduction
-- investigation mindset

----

-### Threat Tradecraft

 - [APT Tradecraft Notes](apt-tradecraft-notes.md)

-Provides:
-- real-world persistence usage by threat actors
+They provide:
+- prioritization guidance
+- validation strategies
-- mapping between techniques and attacker behavior
+- real-world attacker behavior
-- context for why persistence mechanisms are used

 ---

-## How to Use This Playbook
+## How to Use This

-1. Start with the **Analyst Guide**
+1. Run Tenax and review the **analyze output**
-2. Use **Tenax analyze output** to prioritize
+2. Use the **Analyst Guide** to structure your investigation
-3. Dive into relevant **Module Notes**
+3. Dive into **Module Notes** based on findings
-4. Use **Triage Principles** to guide investigation order
+4. Use supporting docs to refine decisions
-5. Use **False Positives** to validate findings
-6. Use **APT Tradecraft Notes** for context and pattern recognition

 ---

-## Key Takeaway

-This playbook is designed to answer one question:

-> **How does an attacker stay on this Linux system?**

-If you follow this documentation, you will be able to:

-- identify persistence mechanisms
-- understand how they work
-- determine if they are malicious
-- uncover additional hidden persistence

----

-## Final Note
+## Final Thought

-Persistence is rarely a single artifact.

-If you find one mechanism, assume there are more.
+This exists because Linux persistence is deeper than it looks.

+If you’ve ever felt like:

+- you might be missing something
+- there’s always one more place to check
+- you’re not fully confident the system is clean

+You’re not wrong.

-> **The goal is not to find a file.
-The goal is to understand the persistence strategy.**
+> **The goal isn’t just to find persistence.
+It’s to understand how the attacker is staying on the system.**

+That’s what this playbook is built for.